Introduction

 3. To what extent are the stage directions adhered to?
 Describe evidence.

 4. Look carefully at how Nora moves.
-How does the actress establish character through physicality?
+How does the actor establish character through physicality?

 Write these questions down.